ChilliCream/hotchocolate-docs/docs/apollo-tracing.md

 common agreement in the _GraphQL_ community that this should be supported by all _GraphQL_ servers.

+> Tracing results are by default hidden in **Playground**.
+You have to either click on the _TRACING_ button in the bottom right corner or enable it with the `tracing.hideTracingResponse` flag in the settings.

 ## Enabling Apollo Tracing

 Due to built-in _Apollo Tracing_ support it's actually very simple to enable